-13. Do the transportation network recommendations outlined in the traffic study appear to be feasible from a constructability standpoint? le

-UNKNOWN (additional study is necessary)
+- 13. Do the transportation network recommendations outlined in the traffic study appear to be feasible from a constructability standpoint? - UNKNOWN (additional study is necessary) - YES (based on information made available through the review process; does not represent a thorough engineering / financial analysis) - NO (see comments below)

-igigigigigigigigigigigigig

-☐ NO (see comments below)

 Click here to enter text.

-14. Is ARC aware of any issues with the development proposal which may result in it being opposed to one or more local governments, agencies or stakeholder groups?
-NO (based on information shared with ARC staff prior to or during the review process; does not reflect the outcome of an extensive stakeholder engagement process) YES (see comments below) Click here to enter text. ıγ
+- 14. Is ARC aware of any issues with the development proposal which may result in it being opposed by one or more local governments, agencies or stakeholder groups? - NO (based on information shared with ARC staff prior to or during the review process; does not reflect the outcome of an extensive stakeholder engagement process)

+YES (see comments below)

+Click here to enter text.

-15. ARC offers the following additional comments for consideration by the development team and/o the applicable local government(s): r
+15. ARC offers the following additional comments for consideration by the development team and/or the applicable local government(s):